The Carol Burnett Show

 S6 E23

-Guests William Conrad and Isabel Sanford; a series of short television spoofs; featuring another installment of "Carol & Sis."
+Please welcome guests William Conrad and Isabel Sanford to the stage!
+A series of short television spoofs highlight this fast-paced episode, which also features another installment of "Carol & Sis."

 Family Show